jarred-aos/preact-charts/README.md

 This also means that the charts will always fill their parent container.
 So placing them in sized divs is important.

 Chart names should be unique, they are used for things like chart clipPath IDs.

+## Contributing
+Please fork and submit pull requests for anything that could be improved.
+This is my first real repo, I know there has been some oversight as this was created for my work, so some things may be a bit specific to that environment.